 Like Brandon Lewis MP, Airbnb promotes the idea that the typical host is just an individual renting a spare room now and again, but the data suggest this is only partly true.
 If, as InsideAirbnb's figures show, 10,000 of the Airbnb listings in London are from hosts with more than one property on the site, that's a huge number as a proportion of the 24,100 active hosts that Airbnb claims operate in the city.

-Even Airbnb's own official statistics on London are revealing: The highlighted claim that 35 percent of hosts' income is at or below the median for the UK is slightly comical, since if the hosts represented a normal income distribution you'd expect 50 percent to be at or below the median.
-Put another way: Two-thirds of hosts make more than the UK median income, and not far off half of them make more than £43,000 [$62,000] a year—which would put them in the top 15 percent of earners in the UK.
+Even Airbnb's own official statistics on London are revealing: the highlighted claim that 35 percent of hosts' income is at or below the median for the UK is slightly comical, since if the hosts represented a normal income distribution you'd expect 50 percent to be at or below the median.
+Put another way: two-thirds of hosts make more than the UK median income, and not far off half of them make more than £43,000 a year – which would put them in the top 15 percent of earners in the UK.

 Clearly, not only is there a lot of money to be made through Airbnb, but there are a lot of wealthy people listing properties on it.
 And things are being made easier than ever for these wealthy property owners thanks to a new type of startup with a uniquely tailored product: the Airbnb management service.

-"Airbnb management"—a very 2016 industry—involves anything from providing a key exchange for guests, or employing cleaning staff to remake beds between stays, professionally photographing a property, meeting visitors with a welcome pack, operating an account in the host's name, and scheduling bookings to maximize occupancy.
-In fact, in exchange for a cut of the profit, a landlord can just hand over his or her keys, then sit back and collect a paycheck at the end of the month with no further interaction.
+"Airbnb management" – a very 2016 industry – involves anything from providing a key exchange for guests, or employing cleaning staff to remake beds between stays, to professionally photographing a property, meeting visitors with a welcome pack, operating an account in the host's name and scheduling bookings to maximise occupancy.
+In fact, in exchange for a cut of the profit, a landlord can just hand over their keys, then sit back and collect a paycheque at the end of the month with no further interaction.

 When I questioned the legality of the arrangement, representatives of both teams were well aware that there was a 90-day legal limit.
 Though they stopped short of advising me to break it, both were happy to admit that almost all of their customers chose to ignore it (with one reassuring me that the laws were "unenforceable").
 Provided I was happy to aim for full occupancy, I was told that I could expect an income well above the market average for residential tenants, even in off-peak months for tourism.

-These companies are not in themselves breaking the law, but they're potentially facilitating an activity that often does.
-And even if the legal framework were to change and become even more forgiving of short-term lets, we need to ask ourselves: As the capital struggles to provide enough housing, is this really the kind of "sharing economy" we thought would help?
+These companies are not in themselves breaking the law, but they're potentially facilitating an activity which often does.
+And even if the legal framework were to change and become even more forgiving of short-term lets, we need to ask ourselves: as the capital struggles to provide enough housing, is this really the kind of 'sharing economy' we thought would help?